zitadel/zitadel/apps/login/readme.md

 - `updateSession()`

 When updating the session for the webAuthN challenge, we set `userVerificationRequirement` to `UserVerificationRequirement.REQUIRED` as this will request the webAuthN method as primary method to login.
-After updating the session, the user is signed in.
+After updating the session, the user is **always** signed in. :warning: required as this page is a follow up for setting up a passkey

 > NOTE: This page currently does not check whether a user contains passkeys.
 If this method is not available, this page should not be used.